Ars-Digitale/java-21-study-guide/docs/module-04/class-loading.md

 # Class Loading, Initialization, and Object Construction

-In Java, understanding **how classes are loaded**, **how static and instance members are initialized**, and **how constructors run — especially with inheritance** — is essential for mastering the language and succeeding in certification exams.
+In Java, understanding **how classes are loaded**, **how static and instance members are initialized**, and **how constructors run — especially with inheritance** — is essential for mastering the language.

 This chapter provides a unified, clear explanation of: